Sarohia94/Project-5-Bedside-Tales/README.md

 HTML, CSS, Javascript, Django and Python.

 ### Django
-Django framework was used in this project.
+Django framework was used in this project:
 * Gunicorn - as the server for Heroku.
 * Amazon Web Services (AWS) - to host the static files and media for the site.
 * Dj_database_url - to parse the database URL from the environment variables in Heroku.